scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 The goal of pattern matching is to find a match substitution given a subject term and a pattern which is an term with placeholders :cite:`Baader1998`.
 The substitution maps placeholders in the pattern to replacement terms.
 A match is a substitution that can be applied to the pattern with the result being the original subject.
-This basic form of pattern matching without sequence variables or any special function symbols is called syntactic matching.
+This basic form of pattern matching is called syntactic matching.

 Among the existing systems, Mathematica_ arguably offers the most expressive pattern matching.
 Its pattern matching offers similar expressiveness as Python's regular expressions, but for symbolic tree structures instead of strings.